 For 2022 and beyond, new construction within the Special Flood Hazard Area (SFHA) is anticipated to be very slight to nonexistent.
-Fifteen of the County's 19 municipalities do not permit the addition of new structures at all; one community (Buel's Gore) includes no SFHAs and three additional communities (Burlington, Huntington and Underhill) do allow some new structures in the floodplain but only as a conditional use.
+Fifteen of the County's 19 municipalities do not permit the addition of new structures at all; one community (Buel's Gore) includes no SFHAs, and three additional communities (Burlington, Huntington, and Underhill) do allow some new structures in the floodplain but only as a conditional use.

 Additionally, it is anticipated that some level of new units will be constructed within the River Corridor (RC) because, in some cases, the Corridor exceeds the area not covered by municipal water quality setbacks.
 Notably, in recent years the City of South Burlington and the Town of Saint George have adopted the state-recommended River Corridor Model Bylaw.
-The CCRPC anticipates that additional municipalities will adopt such River Corridor protections, to effect strong hazard mitigation as well as to obtain a higher State match of Emergency Relief and Assistance Funds (ERAF) and preclude future development in riverine areas not covered by their own municipal water quality setbacks.
+The

-34 Chittenden County Regional Planning Commission, October 2021
+&lt;sup>34 Chittenden County Regional Planning Commission, October 2021